 When Does Milk Come In?

-A mothers milk can take anything from three to five days to come in after birth.
-These first few days should be spent comfort feeding your baby, this will encourage your body to start producing milk.
+A mother's milk can take three to five days to come in after birth.
+These first few days should be spent comfort-feeding your baby, encouraging your body to start producing milk.

-It is essential that a mother breastfeed every two hours, even if she thinks nothing is coming out.
-Your breasts will start to produce milk on a supply and demand basis.
-Hand expression and pumping is a great way to encourage your milk to come in.
+A mother must breastfeed every two hours, even if she thinks nothing is coming out.
+Your breasts will start to produce milk on a supply-and-demand basis.
+Hand expression and pumping are great ways to encourage your milk to come in.
 Learn more about the delayed onset of breast milk here.

 Top 10 Foods That Increase Milk Supply